Six months in: Olympic Notos achieves perfect client satisfaction score

-Turning visions into realities motivates us to keep pushing for progress in the maritime industry.
+Turning visions into reality is our slogan and driving force.
+It motivates us to keep pushing for progress in the maritime industry.

-You can learn more about how we work with our customers to achieve their visions through our stories.
+Through our stories, you can learn more about how we work with our customers to achieve their visions.

 On Saturday, 6 April, the CSOV Olympic Boreas was launched from the dock hall at Ulstein Verft, Norway.
 The vessel is based on the novel TWIN X-STERN solution, a '4-wheel-drive' solution for the seas.